-Sports Betting Odds | Compare Lines And Learn How To Bet
+Sports Betting Odds: Compare Lines and Learn How to Read Odds

-The top site in the industry for sports odds and betting information is here at TheLines.
-Bettors can compare sports betting odds from the best sports betting sites and betting apps for a variety of major events, including the NFL & NBA.
+Bettors can compare odds and betting lines from the best sports betting sites and betting apps for a variety of major events and leagues, including the NFL, NBA, MLB, NHL, MLS, and dozens more.

-Sports Betting Odds
+Sports Betting Odds, Explained

-Favorites have a three-digit number with a “minus” sign preceding it in moneyline bets.
-This number quantifies how much the bettor would have to wager on that team in a moneyline bet in order to win $100.
-The minus sign is indicative of the fact that when placing money on a favorite in a moneyline bet, the bettor will to wager an amount greater than the one that he/she will potentially win.
+In American odds, betting favorites have a three-digit number with a “minus” sign preceding it in moneyline bets.
+This number quantifies how much the bettor would have to wager on that team (or player) to win $100 in profit.
+The minus sign is indicative of the fact that when placing money on a favorite in a moneyline bet, the bettor will have to wager an amount greater than the one that he/she will potentially win.

 In a Cowboys-Giants game where Dallas is listed as the favorite, the moneyline might be listed as such:

-Point spreads
+Point Spreads

 Payouts on point spread bets depend on the odds assigned to either side of the wager.
 A favorite may nevertheless have better payout odds than an underdog, depending on the size of the spread.
 To utilize another NFL betting example, say the Rams are listed as 14-point (-14) favorites over the 49ers.
-Despite the fact Los Angeles is clearly expected to win the game, the odds of a two-touchdown or greater win in football are worse than one by a lesser margin.
+Despite the fact that Los Angeles is clearly expected to win the game, the odds of a two-touchdown or greater win in football are worse than one by a lesser margin.

 Therefore, your payout if you bet the Rams to win by 14 or greater might be -105 (must bet $105 to win $100).
-Alternatively, your payout if you take the 49ers to cover – i.e. lose by less than 14 points – might be slightly worse at -115 (must bet $115 to win $100)
+Alternatively, your payout if you take the 49ers to cover – i.e., lose by less than 14 points – might be slightly worse at -115 (must bet $115 to win $100)

 Point spreads are set by oddsmakers with the idea of getting wagers to come in on both teams as evenly as possible.
 Sportsbooks naturally want to avoid being “overexposed” to one side of a wager as much as possible.
 This helps prevent some potentially sizable losses for the casinos.

 Betting on the point spread is also quite popular when betting on basketball.
 View NBA odds for every game today here.
-Also be sure to check out the best basketball betting sites.
+Also, be sure to check out the best basketball betting sites.

-Totals (over/unders)
+Totals (Over/Under)

 Totals, or “over/under” bets, are another fairly simple concept to grasp, even for the inexperienced bettor.
 In a totals wager, the bettor is simply putting money down on whether or not the cumulative point/run total of the two teams in a game will be more or less than the total set by the sportsbook.